canonical/netplan/doc/netplan.md

           database after a packet is received.

      ``priority`` (scalar)
      :    Set the priority value for the bridge.
-This value should be an number between ``0`` and ``65535``.
+This value should be a number between ``0`` and ``65535``.
 Lower values mean higher priority.
 The bridge with the higher priority will be elected as the root bridge.

      ``port-priority`` (scalar)
      :    Set the port priority to <priority>.
-The priority value is an unsigned 8-bit quantity (a number between ``0`` and ``255``), and has no dimension.
+The priority value is a number between ``0`` and ``63``.
 This metric is used in the designated port and root port selection algorithms.

      ``forward-delay`` (scalar)
      :    Specify the period of time the bridge will remain in Listening and